HalidaysNewestWizard/HalidaysNewestWizard/README.md

 - 🌱 I’m currently learning ...React, Node.js, Unreal Engine 5, and as much as my brain can handle if you arent learning are you living ?
 - 💞️ I’m looking to collaborate on ... game development and anything else where I can learn Im confindent in my Web development skills and love to design UI to help maximize UX
 - 📫 😄 ⚡
 - Fun fact: ...
-I started coding due to an injury at work and ever since i dived into the work of software development I found a world where I put my love of problem solving good use
+I started coding due to an injury at work and ever since i dove into the work of software development I found a world where I put my love of problem solving good use

 <!---
 HalidaysNewestWizard/HalidaysNewestWizard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.